nikolim/katacoda-scenarios/ansible-mern/step4.md

     var: result.stdout
 </pre>

-Finally, append the newly created task to the playbook and run the following command so that Ansible will execute all these tasks we've written:
+## Run the playbook

+At the end of this step, as we've finished writing **mongodb.yml**, we add these steps to the playbook and execute them:

 <pre class="file" data-filename="mern.yml" data-target="replace">---
 - hosts: localhost